-McKinsey recently published at excellent guide to Executive Guide to Machine Learning.
-In this post I categorise the key points that stood out from the perspective of establishing machine learning in an enterprise.
+McKinsey recently published at excellent guide to Machine Learning for Executives.
+In this post I categorise the key points that stood out from the perspective of establishing machine learning in an organisation.
 The key take away for me was that without leadership from the C Suite, machine learning will be limited to being a small part of existing operational processes.

 What does it take to get started?

 - C-level executives will make best use of machine learning if it is part of a strategic vision.

 - Not taking a strategic view of machine learning risks its being buried inside routine operations.
 While it may be a useful service, its long-term value will be limited to “cookie cutter” applications like retaining customers.

 - C Suite should make a commitment to:

 - pursue the strategy wholeheartedly at the C-suite level